kherz/pulseq-cest/Readme.md

 * Unpack it in the parent directory of pulseq-cest
 * Download [yamlmatlab](https://github.com/ewiger/yamlmatlab) as .zip
 * Unpack it in [pulseq-cest/pulseq-cest-sim](pulseq-cest-sim)
+* Add the pulseq-cest folder and the subfolders to your MATLAB search path

 ## Getting started
 To get an overwiew about the project and how the .seq-files and simulations work, got to the folder [examples](examples).